Fearless cooking from a tiny kitchen in New York City.

 What you’ll see here is: A lot of comfort foods stepped up a bit, things like bread and birthday cakes made entirely from scratch and tutorials on everything from how to poach an egg to how to make tart doughs that don’t shrink up on you, but also a favorite side dish (zucchini and almonds) that takes less than five minutes to make.

 What I’m wary of is: Excessively fussy foods and/or pretentious ingredients.
 I don’t do truffle oil, Himalayan pink salt at $10 per quarter-ounce or single-origin chocolate that can only be found through Posh Nosh-approved purveyors.
-I think food should be accessible, and are certain that you don’t need any of these things to cook fantastically.
+I think food should be accessible, and am certain that you don’t need any of these things to cook fantastically.

 * Would you like to see a recipe in metrics/weights?
 The goal is to translate all recipes to internationally usable measurements over time, but this is very slow process.
 If there’s one you’d like to see moved up in the queue, request it via email.